sarahquigley/mock-dom-element/README.md

 # Coffeescript Lib Skeleton

-A skeleton for creating javascript libraries in Coffeescript.
+A skeleton for creating Javascript libraries in Coffeescript.

 ## Installing dependencies